 Chocolate Cream

-- To decorate the pavlova, spoon the chocolate cream onto the meringue, drizzle the cherry syrup over the cream and top with the fresh cherries.
+- To decorate the pavlova, spoon or brush the melted chocolate onto the meringue.
+Dollop the chocolate cream onto the melted chocolate.
+Decorate with fresh cherries, and when ready to serve, drizzle the cherry syrup over the top.
 Now sprinkle with shaved chocolate, cut a slice and enjoy!

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.